scsm-ua/kirtan-guide-en/songs/durlabha-manava-janma-labhiya-samsare.md

     durlabha mānava-janma labhiyā saṁsāre kṛṣṇa nā bhajinu duḥka kohibo kāhāre?

 The human form of life is the rarest opportunity for attaining spiritual perfection.
-But now I am lament- ing, because I’ve somehow or other been born with such an opportunity, and I wasted it by never worshiping Lord Krishna.
+But now I am lamenting, because I’ve somehow or other been born with such an opportunity, and I wasted it by never worshiping Lord Krishna.
 Oh, to whom shall I tell the tale of this misery?

 #### 2

     ‘saṁsār’ ‘saṁsār’, kori miche gelo kāl lābha nā koilo kichu, ghaṭilo jañjāl

-Having married and entered into the entangle- ments of materialistic family life, I passed my time in vain.
+Having married and entered into the entanglements of materialistic family life, I passed my time in vain.
 I never got any tangible gain or permanent benefit, only trouble and botheration.

 #### 3